Grifff17/audiodrama-reviews/README.md

 There is a way to select multiple audiodramas, and a button that copies the description of all selected audiodramas to the clipboard.

 There is an easy way for me to add audiodramas to the database.

-There will be a number stating how many audiodramas are shown out of how many are in the database.